thingsboard/thingsboard.github.io/docs/user-guide/ui/widget-actions.md

 After a state has been added, we can configure a _Navigate to new dashboard state_ action type:

-1. In the widget's edit mode move to the last cell "Actions".
+1. In the widget's Edit mode move to the last cell "Actions".
 2. Click the "+" icon on the right of the window to add a new action.
 3. As an example for this manual, in the top drop-down menu, choose an "Action cell button" action source.
 4. In the next line input a name for the action and choose an icon that will represent a button.
 With this button, action will be performed.